exonum/exonum-doc/src/roadmap.md

 An essential part of Exonum services is [Data schema](architecture/services.md#data-schema).
 It represents the data, which is directly related to service.
-In current version of Exonum there's no data access control within storage.
+In current version of Exonum there’s no data access control within storage.
 On one hand, this brings the ability of service
 interaction: service A can change the data, which is described in the data schema of service B. This approach is similar to [inter-process